-The Authority has entered into an agreement with MCAD whereby the MCPHS and Harvard Vanguard lease payments will be made on a semiannual basis directly to MCAD, as payment of rent, and held in MCAD's residence hall trust fund and shall be used by MCAD for the operation of the leased property in a similar manner in which residence hall fees are used by the University and the Authority.
-In accordance with the lease agreement MCPHS and Vanguard paid MCAD \$3,214,270 and \$25,086, respectively, during fiscal 2015 and \$3,214,270 and \$24,474, respectively, during fiscal 2014.
-The Authority assesses annual obligations to MCAD, which include the pro rata share of the building occupied by MCPHS and Harvard Vanguard, on the same debt assessment basis the Authority uses for their other residence halls.
-The annual assessment included in income from contracts for financial assistance, management, and services in the accompanying statements of revenues, expenses and changes in net position for fiscal 2015 and 2014 related to these lease agreements amounted to \$2,005,600 and \$1,949,500, respectively.
+The Authority has entered into an agreement with MCAD, whereby the MCPHS, Harvard Vanguard, and Plus One lease payments will be made on a semiannual basis directly to MCAD, as payment of rent, and held in MCAD's residence hall trust fund and shall be used by MCAD for the operation of the leased property in a similar manner in which residence hall fees are used by the University and the Authority.
+In accordance with the lease agreement, MCPHS and Plus One paid MCAD \$3,361,288 and \$27,782, respectively, during fiscal 2018.
+MCPHS and Vanguard paid MCAD \$3,342,864 and \$26,356, respectively, during fiscal 2017.
+The Authority assesses annual obligations to MCAD, which include the pro rata share of the building occupied by MCPHS and Plus One, on the same debt assessment basis the Authority uses for their other residence halls.
+The annual assessment included in income from contracts for financial assistance, management, and services in the accompanying statements of revenues, expenses and changes in net position for fiscal 2018 and 2017 related to these lease agreements amounted to \$2,208,500 and \$2,144,600, respectively.